Barcelona win overshadowed by Araujo injury

 MADRID: Pierre-Emerick Aubameyang scored twice as Barcelona tightened their grip on second place in La Liga on Tuesday with a 3-1 win at home to Celta Vigo.

-But Barca's victory was overshadowed by a nasty head injury to defender Ronald Araujo, who had to be taken away in an ambulance in the 64th minute of the match.
+But Barca's victory was overshadowed by a nasty head injury to defender Ronald Araujo(pix), who had to be taken away in an ambulance in the 64th minute of the match.

 Araujo was lifted into the ambulance on a stretcher, wearing a neck brace.
 Barcelona confirmed the 23-year-old “suffered a concussion and has been taken to the hospital to undergo further testing”.